quickresolve/img-scrapers/README.md

 Download images from google.
 Currently using JS with plans to include other languages in the future.

-*Default set to download 100 hotdog images - see step 5 to overwrite default*
+*Default set to download 100 hotdog images to imgs folder in root directory - see step 5 to overwrite default.*

 ## Instructions